Learning the Crystal Structure Genome for Property Classification: Results and discussion

-To separate the diffraction intensity values from their spatial symmetry, we generate a random multiplier uniformly sampled within the range (0, 1] for each material during each epoch, and then scale all of its diffraction intensity values with this multiplier before feeding them to the model.
-Different materials will have different random multipliers, but all diffraction points within the same material will be scaled by the same multiplier.
-The randomly scaled diffraction patterns correspond to the dataset $\varphi_{2}$, and would preserve the spatial symmetry (i.e., relative intensities) of the diffraction points, but the model would not be able to rely on the absolute values of the intensities, which are related to the electron density and atomic numbers).
-In addition, we also examined whether the model is learning from systematic absences in the dataset, i.e., $h\,k\,l$ combinations that have zero intensity, to make predictions.
-Dataset $\varphi_{3}$ is obtained by replacing all non-zero diffraction intensity values with unit intensity $I_{hkl}=1$ while all others remain $I_{hkl}=0$.
+To separate the diffraction intensity values from their spatial symmetry, we generate a random multiplier uniformly sampled within the range (0, 1] for each material during each training iteration, and then scale all of its diffraction intensity values with this multiplier before feeding them to the model.
+In other words, the random scaling factor differs across different materials as well as each training iteration.
+The randomly scaled diffraction patterns correspond to the dataset $\varphi_{2}$, which preserve the spatial symmetry (i.e., relative intensities) of the diffraction points, but the model would not be able to rely on the absolute values of the intensities, which are related to the electron density and atomic numbers (i.e., chemistry).
+In addition, we also examined whether the model is learning from systematic absence information in the dataset, i.e., $h\,k\,l$ combinations that have zero intensity due to phase cancellation, to make predictions.
+Dataset $\varphi_{3}$ is obtained by replacing all non-zero diffraction intensity values with unit intensity, $I_{hkl}=1$, while all others remain $I_{hkl}=0$.
+In short, from $\varphi_{1}$ to $\varphi_{3}$, the input features contain a decreasing amount of physical information.
+Therefore, by analyzing the classifier performance from various input features, we could infer the relative significance of features to different target properties.